KemalYaylali/cziImageProcessing/czi-processing-guide.md

-# Cellcraft® Ltd. CZI Image Processing for Adipose and Nuclei Count: A Comprehensive Guide
+# CZI Image Processing for Adipose and Nuclei Count: A Comprehensive Guide

 ## Table of Contents
 1. Introduction